Rice Purity Test

 Your privacy matters when taking this self-assessment.
 Here’s what you need to know about how your information is handled.

-Your answers are completely anonymous.
+Because it is an anonymous checklist, there is no pressure to lie.
 The quiz doesn’t collect any personal information like your name, email address, or location.
 You can take it without creating an account or logging in.

 Your result stays on your device.
 It’s not stored on any server or database.
 Nobody can see your individual answers or score unless you choose to share them yourself.